rust-stuco/lectures/week6/slides.md

 * "Package" is the only term with a formal definition in Rust.
 * "Project" can mean a lot of different things, and is a formal term in an _IDE_
-* "Program" - ask the mathemeticians
+* "Program" - ask the mathematicians

 <!-- TODO idk what to say for that last one -->